 1. A short abstract of the Club's description and proposed activites

 This step should take you no time!
-This is an opporunity to demonstrate your enthusiasm and potential your proposed club has.
-Take a Word Doccument and outline what your club is and the potential activities you will be able to undertake.
+This is an opportunity to demonstrate your enthusiasm and potential your proposed club has.
+Take a Word document and outline what your club is and the potential activities you will be able to undertake.

-2. Inaugral General Meeting (Minutes, Constitution and Committee Members)
+2. Inaugural General Meeting (Minutes, Constitution and Committee Members)